WEC-Sim/WEC-Sim/source/features.rst

 ---------------------------------
 WEC-Sim allows for body-to-body interactions in the radiation force calculation, thus allowing the motion of one body to impart a force on all other bodies.
 The radiation matrices for each body (radiation damping and added mass) required by WEC-Sim and contained in the ``*.h5`` file. **For body-to-body interactions with N total hydrodynamic bodies, the** ``*h5`` **data structure is [(6\*N), 6]**.

 When body-to-body interactions are used, the augmented [(6\*N), 6] matrices are multiplied by concatenated velocity and acceleration vectors of all hydrodynamic bodies.
-For example, the radiation damping force for body(2) in a 3-body system with body-to-body interactions would be calculated as the product of a [1,18] velocity vector, and a [18,6] radiation damping coefficients matrix.
+For example, the radiation damping force for body(2) in a 3-body system with body-to-body interactions would be calculated as the product of a [1,18] velocity vector and a [18,6] radiation damping coefficients matrix.

 To use body-to-body interactions, the following simulationClass variable must be defined in the WEC-Sim input file, for example: